karmaniverous/smoz/.stan/system/stan.todo.md

     signatures (TypeScript requires all overload signatures to precede the implementation).
 Keeps the “provided schema” signature first while satisfying TS2389 and preserving runtime behavior.
+74. Documentation partition & rationalization:
+    - Extracted all durable product/engineering requirements from `.stan/system/stan.project.md` into a new `.stan/system/stan.requirements.md`.
+    - Rewrote `stan.project.md` to contain only project‑specific assistant
+      instructions and clear scope/separation notes.
+    - No content lost; structure clarified to keep requirements separate from assistant policies.

+- +- Documentation
+- - Partitioned project docs: extracted all durable product requirements from stan.project.md into a new .stan/system/stan.requirements.md; trimmed stan.project.md to assistant-only instructions and added a scope note.
+No content lost; structure clarified to keep requirements separate from assistant policies.